phillipdupuis/pydantic-to-typescript/README.md

 This option can be defined multiple times,
 ex: `--exclude Foo --exclude Bar` to exclude both the Foo and Bar models from the output. \

+`--readonly-interfaces`
+: do not mark non-optional properties with default values as optional in the generated interfaces. \
+This is useful if you want an interface for data that is returned by an API (default values are not empty), in contrast to an interface for data that is sent to an API (default values may be empty).

 `--json2ts-cmd JSON2TS_CMD`
 : optional, the command used to invoke json2ts. \
 Specify this if you have json-schema-to-typescript installed locally (ex: 'yarn json2ts')